solliancenet/tech-immersion-data-ai/README.md

 Start Remote Desktop and enter the Jump DNS Name as the computer name.
 When you are asked to enter your credentials, click "More Choices".
 Click "Use a different account".

 In the user name box, enter your VM Admin User Name.
 Enter your VM Admin Password as the password.
 Click "Connect".
 When the warning comes up, click "Yes."
-You are now connected to your jumpbox and can continue with each individual Experience.
+You are now connected to your jumpbox and can continue with each individual experience.

 ## Day 1: Data-focused